element-hq/policies/docs/ems/recruitment_privacy.md

 ### **Information we collect from other sources**

-On application we may follow links provided by you directly or indirectly to publicly available information that you have published on the internet – this may include sources such as Github and other social media profiles, such as LinkedIn.
+On application we may follow links provided by you directly or indirectly to publicly available information that you have published on the internet – this may include sources such as GitHub and other social media profiles, such as LinkedIn.

 If you provide a Matrix ID alongside your application, we will also run it against our Trust & Safety databases, to ensure there is no infringement of our Terms and Conditions.